sabrydawood/bad.db/README.md

 }
 ```

-Query object is an object of property values to match against collection items.<br />
+Query object is an object of property values to match against collection items.

-A comparison is performed between every item object property values in collection and the query object property values to determine if an item object contains equivalences.<br />
+A comparison is performed between every item object property values in collection and the query object property values to determine if an item object contains equivalences.

 The items containing the equivalences are returned.

 Example: